Amortized Conditional Normalized Maximum Likelihood: Reliable Out of Distribution Uncertainty Estimation: Introduction

-In this paper, we proposed \textit{amortized CNML} (ACNML), a tractable and practical algorithm for approximating CNML utilizing approximate Bayesian inference.
+In this paper, we argue that prediction strategies inspired by CNML, which output conservative predictions that depend on models explicitly trained on the test input, can provide reasonable uncertainty estimates even when faced with out-of-distribution data.
+To instantiate such a strategy tractably, we propose \textit{amortized CNML} (ACNML), a practical algorithm for approximating CNML utilizing approximate Bayesian inference.
 ACNML avoids the need to optimize over large datasets during inference by using an approximate posterior in place of the training set.
-We demonstrate that our proposed approach is substantially more feasible and computationally efficient than prior techniques for using CNML predictions with deep neural networks and compares favorably to a number of prior techniques for uncertainty estimation on out-of-distribution inputs.
+We show that our proposed approach is compares favorably to number of prior techniques for uncertainty estimation on out-of-distribution inputs, and is substantially more feasible and computationally efficient than prior techniques for using CNML predictions with deep neural networks.